-Traditional performance management tools only focus on financial outcomes and often fail to consider other important factors like loyal customers or skilled staff.
+Traditional performance management tools only focus on financial outcomes and often fail to consider other important factors such as loyal customers or skilled staff.
 A more balanced approach is to consider non-financial performance measures in relation to Company Strategy.
 For example, customers might be prepared to pay more for goods and services produced from an environmentally friendly company.
 A Balanced Scorecard (Kaplan and Norton, 1992) gives equal weight to four different perspectives.
 In a single diagram you can record key financial and non-financial goals, with links to meaningful benchmarks and performance measures.
 The Scorecard acts as a communication and measurement tool to address strategic planning.

 Balanced scorecard - Four perspectives: